-Dr. Eddie S. Glaude Jr., the William S. Tod Professor of Religion and African American Studies at Princeton University, will offer a critical and insightful view on the problems currently facing black America as well as the nation at large at the 21st annual A. Wade Smith Memorial Lecture on Race Relations.
+Aldon Morris, the Leon Forrest Professor of Sociology and African American Studies at Northwestern University, will offer a critical and insightful view of scholarship and activism while focusing on the lessons of W. E. B. Du Bois in the age of Trumpism at the 22nd annual A. Wade Smith Memorial Lecture on Race Relations.

-The lecture will be held on Thursday, March 31 at 7 p.m. at the Great Hall in Armstrong Hall on the Tempe campus.
+The lecture will be held on Friday, April 14 at 7 p.m. in the College Avenue Commons Auditorium on the Tempe campus.